Indian court convicts former Uber driver of rape

 Yadav faces a maximum of life imprisonment.
 The court will announce the sentence on Friday.

 D.K.
-Mishra, a defence lawyer, said Yadav’s conviction was “totally wrong”.
-The defence plans to appeal after reviewing the judgment, he said.
+Mishra, a defense lawyer, said Yadav’s conviction was “totally wrong”.
+The defense plans to appeal after reviewing the judgment, he said.

 The woman passenger had also sued Uber in U.S. federal court in January, but later withdrew her suit.